jasnell/node/doc/api/timers.md

     Stability: 3 - Locked

-The `timer` module exposes a global API for scheduling callback functions to execute at some future period of time.
+The `timer` module exposes a global API for scheduling functions to be called at some future period of time.
 Because the timer functions are globals, there is no need to call `require('timers')` to use the API.

-The timer functions within Node.js implement the same API as the timers API provided by Web Browsers but use a different internal implementation that is built around [the Node.js Event Loop][].
+The timer functions within Node.js implement a similar API as the timers API provided by Web Browsers but use a different internal implementation that is built around [the Node.js Event Loop][].